History of Paris Saint-Germain FC: Domestic quadruples

 PSG players lift the Ligue 1 trophy in 2015.

-The big-money signings continued in the 2013–14 season with the arrivals of Edinson Cavani and Marquinhos.
-Despite Ancelotti's departure, PSG maintained their winning streak under Laurent Blanc, adding another trophy by beating Bordeaux in the 2013 Trophée des Champions, their first Super Cup since 1998.
-Cavani and Ibrahimović combined for 42 league goals as Paris won the league and league cup double, securing their fourth Ligue 1 title, ahead of closest contenders Monaco, and defeated Lyon in the 2014 Coupe de la Ligue final.
-The only downside was PSG's early exit from the Coupe de France, stunned by Montpellier at the Parc des Princes.
-The Parisians thrashed Olympiacos, Anderlecht, Benfica and Bayer Leverkusen in the Champions League before falling to Chelsea in the quarter-finals.
-They won 3–1 at home appeared to have a foot in the semi-finals, but were eliminated on away goals after losing 2–0 in London.
+PSG continued its investment ahead of the 2013–14 season with the signings of Edinson Cavani and Marquinhos.
+Despite Carlo Ancelotti's departure, the club maintained its success under Laurent Blanc, winning the 2013 Trophée des Champions against Bordeaux, its first French Super Cup since 1998.
+Cavani and Zlatan Ibrahimović combined for 42 league goals as PSG secured a league and league cup double, winning its fourth Ligue 1 title and defeating Lyon in the 2014 Coupe de la Ligue final.
+The club was eliminated by Montpellier in the Coupe de France and reached the UEFA Champions League quarter-finals, where it defeated Olympiacos, Anderlecht, Benfica and Bayer Leverkusen before losing to Chelsea on away goals after a 3–3 aggregate draw.

-In a relatively quiet summer, with David Luiz the only major signing, while PSG Academy graduate and future star Kingsley Coman was allowed to leave on a free transfer.
-PSG clinched their first trophy of the 2014–15 season in the 2014 Trophée des Champions against Guingamp, but suffered a slow start in Ligue 1 and by mid-January were in third place, several points behind Marseille and league-leading Lyon.
-Paris reacted, achieving a series of positive results that allow them to remain in all four competitions.